Master the art of helping others.

 Request more information about SAU’s MSW.Request Info

-The MSW is offered face-to-face and virtually at several SAU sites across Michigan (learning modality may be adjusted to a virtual classroom setting due to COVID-19).
-For more information on cohort start dates and locations, please call 1.866.739.7511.
+The MSW is offered face-to-face and virtually at several SAU sites across Michigan.
+(Students’ learning modality may be adjusted to a virtual classroom setting due to COVID-19.)
+For more information on cohort start dates and locations, fill out an inquiry form.

 Graduates with the MSW degree are eligible to apply for licensure in the state of Michigan as a Licensed Master Social Worker (LMSW), Micro (Clinical).
 Detailed information regarding the application process, the two-years of supervision, and the licensing exams are available through the Department of Licensing and Regulation.
 They are also able to apply for licensure in Ohio and other states.
 Virtually all states have some form of licensing or regulation of social work practice and information can be obtained from the appropriate state agencies.

 MSW graduates are qualified to work in a variety of roles in the following key fields: